Data driven insights into the benefits of professional investment management

 3) Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry: https://www.royalcommission.gov.au/royal-commission-misconduct-banking-superannuation-and-financial-services-industry

-** Fund Returns are prepared on a redemption unit price basis after management and performance fees inclusive of GST.
+* Fund Returns are prepared on a redemption unit price basis after management and performance fees inclusive of GST.
 Distributions are assumed to be re-invested at the mid unit price.
 Individual tax is not taken into account in deriving Fund Returns.
 In calculating the NTA, the Atlantic Pacific Australian Equity Fund (“Fund”) asset values have been calculated using unaudited price and income estimates for the month being reported.
-Past performance is not indicative of future performance.
+Past Performance is not a reliable indicator of future performance.
+ASPEC Funds Management does not warrant that future forecasts are guaranteed to occur.